gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ...
 ```

-For Teleport to be able to connect and operate the Kubernetes cluster, it is required that the `configmap/aws-auth` maps the AWS IAM role which Teleport Kubernetes Auto-Discovery agent is running into a Kubernetes group.
+If Teleport is running under the IAM identity of the cluster creator, it immediately has access to the cluster as `system:masters` RBAC group.
+AWS automatically grants this access level to EKS clusters for any user that shares the same IAM user/group or federated user as the user who created it.
+Otherwise, for Teleport to connect and operate the Kubernetes cluster, it is required that the `configmap/aws-auth` maps the AWS IAM role which Teleport Kubernetes Auto-Discovery agent is running into a Kubernetes group.

 ```yaml
 apiVersion: v1